-There's a really tempting array of cars available for bargain monthly payments these days.
-Previously a cheap car meant sacrificing a lot, but now less than £100 a month can buy a great motor.
+Buying a cheap car used to mean sacrificing a lot, but that's not the case any more as you can now buy a great motor for a bargain price.
 Perhaps that's why so many new cars are bought on finance.

 Some buyers are even seeing these deals as an alternative to the used cars they might have otherwise considered.
-The Dacia Sandero is a good example, as with its low list price of £6,000 it's the cheapest way to get into a new car in the UK.
-It's a compelling alternative to a £6k used hatchback.
+The Dacia Sandero is a good example, as with its low list price of under £7,000 it's the cheapest way to get into a new car in the UK.
+It's a compelling alternative to a £7k used hatchback.
 Check out the latest deals on the car using the navigation bars on the left or via the links below.

 Most of the cars in this list are city cars, like the Skoda Citigo and Hyundai i10.
 They do come with the compromises associated from a small body and engine, but many are surprisingly spacious and you won't feel too short-changed downsizing from something larger.